danielvilaca/IP-Filtering/README.md

 <br>

 <p align="center">Make sure to have a working API key.
 The current one only has 1000 daily requests, used for small tests.</p>
+<p align="center">The sshd log file is not shared since it can contain sensitive information</p>
 <p align="center">Feel free to change the API Provider!</p>

 <br>